team-plain/example-headless-portal/README.md

 In a real implementation this headless portal would typically be built directly in your app and you would query for support threads for a customer's tenant.

 In this fictional example the app is not behind any authentication and is showing the same support requests for all viewers.
-This means you have to set up all the demo data required for this example to run locally agains your workspace.
+This means you have to set up all the demo data required for this example before you can run it.

 Specifically this means doing two things: